Unilever Spread Trading

 How to Spread Bet on Unilever?

-Unilever Spread Trading Example Falling below 2329.8p
+Unilever Trading Example Falling below 2329.8p

 Rolling Daily Shares Markets

-If you allow your bet to roll over and are spread betting on the market to:
+If you do roll over a position and you are spread betting that the market will:

-Unilever Rolling Daily - Shares Spread Trading Example
+Unilever Rolling Daily - Equities Trading Example

-So, if we think about the above spread of 2329.8p - 2333.2p and make the assumptions that:
+Now, if we think about the spread of 2329.8p - 2333.2p and make the assumptions:

-• You've done your stock market research, and
+• You've analysed the stock markets, and

 P&L = (Settlement Level - Initial Level) x stake